-I’m often asked what young leaders can do to improve their leadership, confidence and teamwork.
+I’m often asked what leaders can do to improve their leadership, confidence and teamwork.
 And for me, I would always recommend a habit that many leaders love to hate!
 Not many of us, in the fast paced, increasingly noisy, anxiety driven world that we live in can handle sitting quietly for 5, 10 or 15 minutes a day with the aim of thinking about our own thoughts and behaviours.
 Self reflection is something we all have access to.
-You can get started with the simplest notepad and pen.
+You can get started with just a notepad and pen.

 The results of ongoing self reflection are impressive.
 It’s definitely worth taking note!
 But do you have the discipline?

 Self reflection gives you time and space to consider your actions and beliefs for the benefit of learning.
 It’s a way of documenting what’s happening around you and using this understanding to create meaning for the purpose of learning.

 It’s a stop.
 A pause.
 A breath.
 Amongst all the busyness, action and noise.
 Observe yourself and others to create understanding, plans and meaning for the future.

 It’s an opportunity to stand back for a moment and observe yourself.
 Self reflection is a brilliant quality in successful leaders – their ability to observe their own behaviour – almost as if observing another person.
 Most people will do it after a meeting, event or interaction.
 Super-practiced leaders learn to self-observe in each moment.